How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 • Cold Water: Vital for rinsing fresh blood without setting the stain.

-• Hydrogen Peroxide (3%): A mild bleaching agent effective on protein-based stains.
+• Hydrogen Peroxide (3%): A mild bleaching agent effective on many blood stains, especially on white or colorfast fabrics.

-• Enzyme-based Laundry Detergent: Breaks down protein molecules in blood.
+• Enzyme-based Laundry Detergent: Helps break down protein-based stains such as blood.

 • Baking Soda: Acts as a gentle abrasive and deodorizer.